 *Please note your CCA membership ID# which can be found on your membership card or on the address label of your TIDE magazine.

 Step 3: Order Supplies

-After attending a seminar, CCA Maryland members may order their tagging supplies by clicking the button below.
+After attending a seminar, CCA Maryland members may order their tagging supplies via the CCA Maryland website.
 All supplies are provided by ALS directly to your door.

 Orders will not be fulfilled unless you have attended a tagging seminar

 Fill in the necessary information on the tagging card that corresponds to the tag you have applied.